5 common arrhythmias in dogs and cats

 Atrioventricular block (AV block)

 AV block occurs when the signal between the atria and the ventricles is impaired or fails.
 There are three types of AV block, depending on the totality of the signal impairment.
 Higher grade AV block is more serious and is generally pathologic in nature.
 Patients with AV block may be asymptomatic, or may suffer from weakness, fainting, and even sudden death.
-A pacemaker can be used to get the heart back on track.
+A pacemaker can be used to get the heart back on track and may even be covered by your pet insurance.